nfisher23/nickolasfisher.com/content/blog/How-to-Configure-Rest-Assured-to-Record-the-Latency-of-Every-Request-In-a-Custom-Way.md

 ### Track Latency With a Filter

-Now let&#39;s say we have a bunch of tests and we want to track the latency of each one, and further let&#39;s say we have to send that to a file in some form of custom logic.
+Now let's say we have a bunch of tests and we want to track the latency of each one, and further let's say we have to send that to a file in some form of custom logic.
 We can execute whatever custom logic we want with a [filter](https://github.com/rest-assured/rest-assured/wiki/Usage#filters).

 ```java
     static {